 Farmer Highlight: Frank Morton, Shoulder to Shoulder Farm

-We’ve been in love with Frank’s seeds for years, especially his lettuce varieties, which are always incredibly vigorous, producing large yields of delicious greens in a dizzying array of colors, sizes, textures, and shapes.
+We’ve been in love with Frank’s seeds for years (sold via Wild Garden Seeds), especially his lettuce varieties, which are always incredibly vigorous, producing large yields of delicious greens in a dizzying array of colors, sizes, textures, and shapes.

 Morton and his family operate Shoulder to Shoulder Farm, a certified organic farm in Philomath, Oregon.
-Their plant breeding efforts help reinvigorate classic, older heirloom seed varieties and also do the equally important task of breeding what we call “new heirloom” varieties: open-pollinated varieties bred from other heirlooms.
-(Agrobiodiversity = taking care of the genetic “books” already in the library while also writing new ones.)
+Their plant breeding efforts help reinvigorate classic, older heirloom seed varieties and also do the equally important task of breeding what we call “new heirloom” varieties.

 There are two general lines of thought when it comes to seed breeding: